Company Rebranding Services

 If your brand is a very similar colour to one of your closest competitors, you need to ask yourself whether this is the look you want to be going for or whether it is time for a change.

 If there is an opportunity for differentiation, you should seize it while you still can.
-Other options for change could be the default font that you are using for your marketing, the brand message you are putting out there, or the images you are using.
+Other options for change could be the default font you use for your marketing, the brand message you are putting out there, or the images you are using.

 Not only should you be looking to stand out from your competitors, but you also need to be careful not to make your branding too complicated; if possible, you should be looking for opportunities to focus your brand, and unifying elements can be beneficial in the long run.